instantlinux/docker-tools/images/ez-ipupdate/README.md

     # or #
     docker secret create ez-ipupdate-user ez-ipupdate-user

-Then deploy this service, see the example kubernetes.yaml / docker-compose.yml files.
+Then deploy this service, see the example helm / docker-compose.yml files.
 Available environment variables are:

 | Variable | Default | Description |
 | -------- |-------- | ----------- |